harshita133/dev-challenge/README.md

 ---
 ### Assignments completed:

-### 1. Count frequency of each element of an array
+### 1. Count frequency of each element in an array
 `Exercise1.cs`
 solution can be viewed in `answer_exercise1.java` file.<br />
 Question: You will be presented an array of integers.
 For each value count the number of occurences.
 Only output the occurence of a value once.  e.g. `int[] arr2 = { 1, 1, 2, 2, 2 };` should output something like 1:2 2:3 where value 1 occurs once and value 2 occurs three times.